At IU, what is a University ID, and how do I find out what mine is?

 To maintain the privacy of Social Security numbers, Indiana University creates a unique 10-digit identifier called the University ID (UID) for each student and employee.
 Your UID serves as the key to your student and/or employee record, and should be kept confidential.
 The Office of Admissions issues UIDs to students (normally included in admission letters sent via postal mail); University Human Resources issues UIDs (also know as Employee IDs) to IU employees.

-Note: IU student and employee UIDs are institutional data elements classified as University-internal by the Committee of Data Stewards.
-Additionally, student UIDs are protected as a student education record under the federal Family Educational Rights and Privacy Act (FERPA).
-For more, see Dealing safely with University ID numbers.
+At IU, student and employee UIDs are institutional data elements classified as University-internal.
+Student UIDs also are protected as student education records under the federal Family Educational Rights and Privacy Act (FERPA).
+For more, see:

 |Know your Network ID?||Students||Employees|

 Currently enrolled students or alumni: Contact your campus Office of the Registrar.